larrygoyeau/bubble_segmentation_Mask_RCNN/README.md

 If you want to see how was done the training prosess, open the notbook 'train_Mask_RCNN.ipynb', the code is adapted for colab.

+The notbook 'Comparative_evaluation.ipynb' compare the performances of Mask_RCNN with Unet.

 All the segmentation process is based on the framework 'Mask_RCNN' available here: https://github.com/matterport/Mask_RCNN